Why did you choose the broad spectrum of Speculative Fiction as your preferred genre?

 I didn't choose it, it chose me.

-Is it true you've hidden references to The Twilight Zone in all of your stories?
+Is it true you hide references to The Twilight Zone in all of your stories?

-The reason I do it is to pay homage to that influential show, plus it's fun for Twilight Zone fans to find them.
-I also tip my hat to George Orwell's 1984 by placing several Easter Eggs in my first short fiction work, The Visitor.
+Yes.
+I do it to pay homage to Rod Serling and his influential show, plus it's fun for fans of The Twilight Zone to find them.
+I also tipped my hat to George Orwell and his book 1984 by placing several Easter Eggs in my short fiction story, The Visitor.

 Are you an outliner or a seat-of-the-pants writer?